Silicon Prairie >> Frequently Asked Questions

 • The platform (Windows or Macintosh)

-Issues using plug-ins with Windows 7
+Issues using plug-ins with User Account Control

 • When you enter the registration code for a plug-in, be sure that you start FrameMaker with administrative privileges.
-Do this by right-clicking on the shortcut that you use to start FrameMaker (typically in the Start menu or on the Desktop) and choose Run as Administrator.
+Do this by right-clicking on the shortcut that you use to start FrameMaker (typically in the Start menu or on the Desktop) and choose Run as administrator.
 After you have entered the registration code, and the information has been successfully written to the operating system, you no longer need to run FrameMaker with administrative privileges.

 Feature ideas...who do I talk to?